pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks/Readme.md

 </div>

 - Training NN with a large data is slow.
 So to find an optimization algorithm that runs faster is a good idea.
 - Suppose we have `m = 50 million`.
 To train this data it will take a huge processing time for one step.
-  - because 50 million won't fit in the memory at once we need other processing to make such a thing.
+1ecause 50 million won't fit in the memory at once we need other processing to make such a thing.
 - It turns out you can make a faster algorithm to make gradient descent process some of your items even before you finish the 50 million items.
 - Suppose we have split m to **mini batches** of size 1000.
-  - `X{1} = 0    ...
+  - `X{1} = 1    ...
 1000`
   - `X{2} = 1001 ...
 2000`
   - `...`
   - `X{bs} = ...`